voc/website/src/content/about/index.md

 We kinda feel bad about that, as they are making most of our work possible, so here we'll take the chance to thank some of our long-time partners.

 Thanks to [Selfnet e.V.](https://www.selfnet.de) for allowing us to host servers at your datacenter,
-Thanks to [rrbone](https://www.rrbone.net) for allowing us to host servers at your datacenters and for providing a mirror for media.ccc.de,
+Thanks to [rrbone](https://www.rrbone.net) for allowing us to host servers at your datacenters and [Academy for Theatre and Digitality](https://theater.digital) for providing a mirror for media.ccc.de,
 Thanks to [OpenSuse](https://www.opensuse.org) and [//SEIBERT/MEDIA](https://seibert-media.net) for your time and equipment,
 Thanks to [FeM e.V.](https://fem.tu-ilmenau.de) for your time and for allowing us to host servers at your datacenter.